manniecut/EZ-Trakr/README.md

 ![EZ-trakr](https://user-images.githubusercontent.com/68138888/92439193-5a34ca00-f178-11ea-9c55-a12de1fe0546.png)

 ## How to Use It
 You will need valid tracking information to use it.
-Luckily I have a tracking number handy for you:
+Here is a sample for you to use:
 8342704440 for carrier DHL

 * Input your tracking information into the form